Digital Marketing

 All resources are limited: your marketing efforts need to align with business outcomes

-There are two critical tools to better align your marketing efforts with business outcomes: media mix modeling and incrementality testing.
+There are two critical tools for aligning your spending and business goals: media mix modeling and incrementality testing.
 Both serve to provide a better understanding of how marketing really impacts the core objectives of your business, beyond vanity metrics or platform-specific performance.

-Wpromote’s own high-velocity mixed media model Growth Planner, part of our Polaris tech platform, models returns across all paid media and offline channels so our experts can create actionable plans to optimize budget investment or achieve a target revenue goal.
+Wpromote’s own high-velocity mixed media model, Growth Planner, part of our Polaris tech platform, models returns across all paid media and offline channels so our experts can create actionable plans to optimize budget investment or achieve a target revenue goal.
 That means we can understand how changes in investment, like increases or decreases in spend on a specific platform or even on a specific initiative, affect the overall business-level results.
-It also tells us how to invest down to the specific tactic, down to the channel, month, week, and day, so we can ensure that we are putting your media dollars in the right place and supporting our clients’ business goals.
+It also tells us how to invest down to the particular tactic, channel, month, week, and day, so we can ensure we’re putting your media dollars in the right place and supporting our clients’ business goals.

-This type of modeling is incredibly important because it provides a very clear roadmap that highlights opportunities for incremental investment.
+This type of modeling provides a roadmap that highlights opportunities for incremental investment.
 We can decide where that next best dollar should be spent and the effect that it’s likely to have on the business as a whole.

 That’s why incrementality testing is more important than ever as we increasingly rely on models and it gets harder to understand cross-channel influence and attribution.
 Robust incrementality testing can help you both validate modeled performance data and get a clearer picture of how your campaigns are affecting the full customer journey.